kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## Where to go from here?

 Retaining segues during a modal and popover presentation is a small change that has huge consequences.
 Previously, view controllers had to know about the transitions to use along with the style to use when presenting.
 Now the segue can take full responsibility for both elements.
 You can create any segue with its own transition animation and reuse that segue in any app you wish.
-You can also easily swap out segues to see which ones looks best in your particular app — without changing any code!
+You can also easily swap out segues to see which ones look best in your particular app — without changing any code!

 You can read more on custom segues in Chapter 3, "Custom View Controller Transitions" of _iOS 7 by Tutorials_.
 For an excellent reference book on all types of animations in iOS, check out _iOS Animations by Tutorials_.